Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Discussion and conclusion

 \section{Discussion and conclusion}

 The arrival directions of UHECRs exhibit correlations with catalogs of powerful extragalactic objects~\cite{the_pierre_auger_collaboration_p_abreu_arrival_2022, the_pierre_auger_collaboration_a_aab_et_al_indication_2018}.
-In this work, these correlations with a catalog of starburst galaxies and one of jetted active galactic nuclei have been investigated further using a combined fit of energy spectrum, shower maximum depth distributions, and arrival directions.
+In this work, these correlations with a catalog of starburst galaxies and one of jetted active galactic nuclei have been investigated further using, for the first time, a combined fit of energy spectrum, shower maximum depth distributions, and arrival directions.
 The astrophysical model that is used in the fit includes propagation effects and an energy-dependent modeling of the contribution of each source depending on its distance and injection spectrum.
 Also, a rigidity-dependent magnetic field blurring is included, which is calculated individually for each source depending on the element contributions of the respective source on Earth.
-At the current stage, no coherent magnetic field deflections are employed in the model, so all obtained results are under the assumption of mostly turbulent deflections by the Galactic and extragalactic magnetic fields.
+At the current stage, no coherent magnetic field deflections are employed in the model, so all obtained results are under the assumption of mostly turbulent deflections by the Galactic and extragalactic magnetic fields, at least in the directions of the strongest sources.
 In the future, coherent deflections could also be included in the astrophysical model, hoping also that a better convergence between different Galactic magnetic field models will be reached.